alainmbebi/MT-FW/README.md

 source("FW_ST_MT.R")
 ```

-Produces single-trait slopes, the non-negative decompositions (NMF, nnPCA) with
+Produces single-trait slopes, the non-negative decompositions (NMF, NNPCA) with
 their score and loading matrices, and the multi-trait slopes.

 ### Stage 2 — GWAS